-Good software is expensive - Wordcraft sold for about 50% of the price of the PET and the arrival of disk drives made it easy to make copies - so we needed some form of protection.
-Pete and I talked this over and we visited another PET user, Graham Heggie, at his home in Coventry.
+Good software is expensive, Wordcraft sold for £425 (£2400 today!), over 50% of the cost of a PET, and the arrival of disk drives made it easy to make copies.
+Paul Handover identified the need for some form of protection so Pete and I talked it over and visited another PET user, Graham Heggie, at his home in Coventry.
 Graham was an electronics engineer and between us we came up with the idea of a device we could plug into the back of a PET so the software would work only if that device was present.

 Graham lashed up a 74LS165 8 bit shift register on a piece of Veroboard wired to a connector on the tape cassette port - the PET had two such ports.
 The logic was simple: the software would waggle a clock line to the shift register and shift the 8 bit data in on another line.
 The shift register lines were tied randomly to ground or 5V providing 255 possible values (excluding zero!)
 This was really simple stuff but we felt it was enough - especially if the whole thing could be potted in epoxy resin so no-one could see what was going on.
 By the time we left Graham's place the PET was on his kitchen table with the wires and Veroboard dangling out of the back - so we called it a "dongle".